strzelca/EmuCPU/README.md

 </p>

 ## What is EmuCPU?
-EmuCPU is an emulator for a CPU I designed.
+EmuCPU is an emulator for a fictitious CPU.

 * It's 16 bit
 * It has 2 registers (A and B), a Program Counter, a Stack Pointer, a Base Pointer and a Flags register.